abpframework/abp/docs/en/MongoDB.md

 Starting from version 4.0, MongoDB supports transactions.
 ABP added support for MongoDB transactions in version 3.2.
 If you upgrade the project to version 3.2.
 You need add [MongoDbSchemaMigrator](https://github.com/abpframework/abp/blob/dev/templates/app/aspnet-core/src/MyCompanyName.MyProjectName.MongoDB/MongoDb/MongoDbMyProjectNameDbSchemaMigrator.cs) to your `.MongoDB` project.

-If you are using MongoDB server version less then v4.0, you need disabled the unit of work manually:
+If you are using MongoDB server version less then v4.0, you need disabled the `transaction` of unit of work manually:

 ```csharp
 Configure<AbpUnitOfWorkDefaultOptions>(options =>